DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 ![Reaction Count][4]

-The final one we'll take a look at is the @DSharpPlus.Interactivity.Extensions.ChannelExtensions.GetNextMessageAsync* extension method for @DSharpPlus.Entities.DiscordMessage.
+The final one we'll take a look at is the `GetNextMessageAsync` extension method for `DiscordMessage`.

 This method will return the next message sent from the author of the original message.
 Our example here will use its alternate overload which accepts an additional predicate.